f5devcentral/f5-agility-labs-waf/docs/class3/module1 - ipi and geo/lab1 - ipi/lab1.rst

 Apply IPI Policy and Logging Profile to VS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Navigate to **Local Traffic > Virtual Servers** and click on **insecureApp1_vs**
 #.
-Under the Security tab in the top middle of the GUI, enable the webgoat IPI profile and associated logging profile.
+Under the **Security tab > Policies** in the top middle of the GUI, enable the webgoat IPI profile and associated logging profile.
 #.
 Click Update.

 .. image:: images/vs_sec.png